 - 2 tablespoons chopped fresh parsley

 - Bring a large pot of water to a boil.
 Add the spaghetti and cook it according to package directions.

 - While the spaghetti is boiling, add the garlic and olive oil to a small pan.
-Heat the oil over medium low heat and let the garlic gently cook in the oil, for about ten minutes.
-Adjust the heat to maintain a low simmer, you don't want the garlic too brown to quickly.
+Heat the oil over medium-low heat and let the garlic gently cook in the oil, for about ten minutes.
+Adjust the heat, if needed, so the garlic doesn’t brown too quickly.
 After ten minutes discard the garlic and turn off the heat.